The Origins of Blue Finance

 Photo by Geoffrey Moffett / Unsplash

 The history of blue finance is largely a history of alignment.
-Institutions working separately on fisheries, coastal resilience, development finance, and ocean science gradually found common ground, and the field that emerged from that convergence reflects the priorities and tools of each of them.
+Institutions working separately on fisheries, coastal adaptation, development finance, and ocean science gradually found common ground, and the field that emerged from that convergence reflects the priorities and tools of each of them.

 More recently, the United Nations Decade of Ocean Science for Sustainable Development, running from 2021 to 2030, has added further momentum.
 Its focus on improving the data and scientific understanding that underpin ocean decision-making is directly relevant to finance, since better information enables more precise risk assessment and more credible investment cases.
 The gap between what financial institutions can measure and what their decisions affect has always been part of the problem, and closing that gap depends significantly on the quality of available data.